cristobalehc/MLOps_task/README.md

 This is a repository with a MLOps pipeline for the MLOps course MDS2022-1.
 It will create a simple pipeline to train a logistic regression model and predict whether a song has a major or minor mode, based on song characteristics listed on Spotify.
 It will load and use a spotify dataset.

-**Important note:** This repository assumes that you are logged in your GCP account, and have a running workbench instance with notebooks.
+**Important note:** This repository assumes that you are logged in your GCP account, and have a running workbench instance and you have a terminal open already.

 To try it out, make sure to follow these steps using a new terminal: